file-format/Products/content/en/word-processing/net/npoi/index.md

 <h2 class="h2title">What is NPOI?</h2>
 <p>NPOI is a .NET version of the POI Java Project.
 It is an open-source .NET library to read and write Microsoft<sup>®</sup> Office file formats.
 NPOI.XWPF namespace allows you to manipulate the <a href="https://wiki.fileformat.com/word-processing/docx/">DOCX</a> file format.</p>
-<p>NPOI allows you to add text &amp; paragraphs, insert hyperlinks, create &amp; parse tables, insert images, and by using XWPFWordExtractor class you can also extract text from existing Word Processing Documents.</p>
+<p>NPOI allows you to add text & paragraphs, insert hyperlinks, create & parse tables, insert images, and by using XWPFWordExtractor class you can also extract text from existing Word Processing Documents.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}